awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

-# Using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>
+# Protecting data using server\-side encryption with AWS Key Management Service keys \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>

 **Important**
 Amazon S3 now applies server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) as the base level of encryption for every bucket in Amazon S3\.
-Starting January 5, 2023, all new object uploads to Amazon S3 will be automatically encrypted at no additional cost and with no impact on performance\.
-Currently, the automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs, S3 Inventory, and S3 Storage Lens\.
-During the next few weeks, the automatic encryption status will also be rolled out to the Amazon S3 console and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
-When this update is complete in all AWS Regions, we will update the documentation\.
+Starting January 5, 2023, all new object uploads to Amazon S3 are automatically encrypted at no additional cost and with no impact on performance\.
+The automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs, S3 Inventory, S3 Storage Lens, the Amazon S3 console, and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
 For more information, see [Default encryption FAQ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html)\.

 Server\-side encryption is the encryption of data at its destination by the application or service that receives it\.

+Amazon S3 automatically enables server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) for new object uploads\.

+Unless you specify otherwise, buckets use SSE\-S3 by default to encrypt objects\.
+However, you can choose to configure buckets to use server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) instead\.
+For more information, see [Specifying server\-side encryption with AWS KMS \(SSE\-KMS\)](specifying-kms-encryption.md)\.

-AWS Key Management Service \(AWS KMS\) is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
+AWS KMS is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 Amazon S3 uses server\-side encryption with AWS KMS \(SSE\-KMS\) to encrypt your S3 object data\.
 Also, when SSE\-KMS is requested for the object, the S3 checksum as part of the object's metadata, is stored in encrypted form\.
 For more information about checksum, see [Checking object integrity](checking-object-integrity.md)\.

 If you use KMS keys, you can use AWS KMS through the [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) to do the following:
 + Centrally create, view, edit, monitor, enable or disable, rotate, and schedule deletion of KMS keys\.